The cozy little cafe at the edge of time

 The total universe mass, anti-mass, radiation, anti-radiation, etc (total ABSOLUTE energy and anti-energy) is continuously increasing.

-This extra energy eventually allows for the formation of heavier elements and the dispersion of the same within clouds of gasses between interstellar spaces.
+This extra energy eventually allows the formation of heavier elements and the dispersion of the same within clouds of gasses between interstellar spaces.
 These gasses then constitute the raw materials for the formation of more complex structures, heavier planetary bodies, complex life and so forth.

 This relentless net energy balance causes a constant addition of energy (mass) into existence through these galactic phenomena, and because of the matter/antimatter gravitational equilibrium described above we have the picture of a universe constantly expanding its radius of existence, its total quantity of planets, galaxies, life, etc.